Doctor of Philosophy (PhD) in Chemistry

 For more information on program requirements, please see the Brandeis University Bulletin.

 Requirements and deadlines for admission can be found on the Graduate School of Arts and Sciences website.
 Applicants' undergraduate curricula should include courses in physics, mathematics and inorganic, organic and physical chemistry.

-If you would like information from the chemistry department, please email either Professor Isaac Krauss, director of graduate admissions, or Anne Lazerson, academic administrator for graduate programs in chemistry, directly.
+If you would like information from the chemistry department, please email either Professor Hao Xu, director of graduate admissions, or Anne Lazerson, academic administrator for graduate programs in chemistry, directly.
 To be added to our mailing list, please fill out our Request for Information form.